-The Very Best Tuna Salad YOU Will Ever Enjoy
+The Very Best Tuna Salad Ever

+If you have not tried this recipe you simply are missing a happy party for your taste buds.
 Tuna has been a food that my family and I have eaten all of our lives.
 There are many articles published about consuming tuna and other fish.
 There is a link provided in the sources section to an FDA report about eating any kind of fish.

 After reading many articles on the topic, it appears to me that if we carefully select the tuna we consume that it should be safe.
 Smaller, less frequent portions should be consumed by children.
 The information regarding amounts to consume is in this article.